AnirudhMathur12/cappuccino/README.md

 ./cappuccino <file.capp> [-o <output-binary>] [--tokens] [--ast]
 ```
 ## Syntax
-The syntax on how to write code in Cappuccino is outlines [here](syntax.md).
+The syntax on how to write code in Cappuccino is outlined [here](syntax.md).

 I have attached some examples of cappuccino code in the [examples directory](examples/).